Daily research practice

 We use git repositories hosted on github.com to organize our research (if you are not familiar with git please check out this 5 minutes git tutorial).
 We recommend the following organization for a project repository:

-project_root - analysis # interactive analysis notebooks - code - dsc # statistical benchmarking (using the DSC language, https://stephenslab.github.io/dsc-wiki) - python # Python utility scripts - R # R utility scripts - workflows # SoS pipeline notebooks (using the SoS language, https://vatlab.github.io/sos-docs) - data # only those essential and <5MB should be uploaded to github - output # output folder should never be uploaded to github - writeup # Random PDF or Docx write-ups
+project_root - analysis # interactive analysis notebooks - code - dsc # statistical benchmarking (using the DSC language, https://stephenslab.github.io/dsc-wiki) - python # Python utility scripts - R # R utility scripts - workflows # SoS pipeline notebooks (using the SoS language, https://vatlab.github.io/sos-docs) - data # meta-data for data on cluster or cloud, and a few essential and small (<5MB) data-sets - output # output folder should never be uploaded to github - writeup # To document what you have learned, the list of papers you plan to read, links to DOCX, PPTX and PDF files on Cloud, etc

 Suggested format of lab notebooks